 Memorial Home Services Hospice Seeks Volunteers

 Volunteers work with patients and families in 14 counties throughout central Illinois.
-More than 75 individuals currently serve as volunteers for Memorial Home Services Hospice.
+More than 60 volunteers currently serve as volunteers at Memorial Home Services Hospice.
 Their work ranges from offering direct assistance to patients and their families to helping in the hospice office.

-“Volunteers are an integral part of the hospice program, providing companionship, assisting with errands and chores, offering support and assistance with various office projects,” said Becky Gabany, volunteer and community education coordinator with Memorial Home Services Hospice.
+“Volunteers are an integral part of the hospice program, providing companionship, assisting with errands and chores, offering bereavement support and even offering assistance in the hospice office,” said Becky Gabany, volunteer and community education coordinator with Memorial Home Services Hospice.

-Prior to becoming a volunteer, individuals must complete a brief interview as well as attend a one-day training course.
-Interviews are being scheduled during June.
+Prior to becoming a volunteer, individuals must complete a brief interview as well as attend a six-session training course.
+Interviews are being scheduled during August.

-The training course will meet from 8 a.m. to 3 p.m.
-Saturday, June 28.
-The course offers an introduction to the hospice philosophy and general guidelines for volunteering.
+The training course will meet once a week from 5:30 p.m. to 8:30 p.m. beginning Thursday, Sept.
+19. The course offers an introduction to the hospice philosophy and general guidelines for volunteering.

 “Families greatly benefit from the assistance of a volunteer,” said Ronda Dudley, director of home health and hospice at Memorial Home Services.
 “Each volunteer brings his or her unique talents and abilities to their work with patients.
 That’s the great thing about being a volunteer.
 Individuals can give of their time in a number of ways.”

 Hospice support also continues after the death of a loved one with bereavement care extended to family and friends, Dudley said.

 Volunteers support family and friends while they are grieving by attending funerals or memorial services, maintaining phone contact during the bereavement period and providing emotional support and companionship as well as education about the grief process, she said.

 For more information about volunteer opportunities, contact Gabany at (217) 788-3870.